iuliiazhelem/Auth0CognitoIntegration/README.md

 }
 ```

-Before using the example please make sure that you change some keys in `Info.plist` with your data:
+Before using the example please make sure that you change some keys in the `Info.plist` file with your data:

 ##### Auth0 data from [Auth0 Dashboard](https://manage.auth0.com/#/applications)
 - Auth0ClientId